Kris-B/nanoGALLERY/README.md

 ### License

 nanoGALLERY is licensed under [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/).
-Only or personal, non-profit organizations, or open source projects, you may use nanoGALLERY for free.
+Only for personal, non-profit organizations, or open source projects, you may use nanoGALLERY for free.